-Si is a skateboarder and artist who makes wood carvings from reclaimed skateboards.
+Si is a skater and artist who makes wood carving sculpture

-Also, I’ve been talking with and sharing ideas with a bad ass called Jim Rands (www.instagra.comwoodmonkey13) a skater/cabinet maker from Chelmsford.
+Also, I’ve been talking with and sharing ideas with a bad ass called Jim Rands, a skater/cabinet maker from Chelmsford.
 His work is amazing.
 I’m really excited to be working with him.
-Look out for that in the near future!!"
+Look out for that in the near future!!